TCRmodel Logo

 Modeling statistics

 Modeling statistics are diplayed in the collapsible table under the viewer port.
 Confidence measurements provided by AlphaFold, including predicted local difference distance test (pLDDT), predicted TM-score (pTM), interface pTM score (ipTM), and model confidence are shown for all predictions.
-If the target is a TCR-pMHC complex, we provide a modified version of ipTM score, TCR-pMHC ipTM.
+If the target is a TCR-pMHC complex, we provide a modified version of ipTM and pLDDT score, TCR-pMHC ipTM and I-pLDDT.
 The meaning of these scores are provided below:

 • pLDDT, ranging from 0-100, is indicative of local structural accuracy